 - Place a chair with a firm back in the kitchen, bedroom, bathroom, and other rooms you will use.
 This way, you can sit when you do your daily tasks.

 - If you will be using a walker, attach a sturdy bag or a small basket.
-Put in it the things you need to have close by such as your phone, a notepad, a pen, and other necessary items into the bag or basket.
+Put the things you need to have close by such as your phone, a notepad, a pen, and other necessary items into the bag or basket.
 You can also use a fanny pack.

 You may need help bathing, using the toilet, cooking, running errands, shopping, going to provider visits, and exercising.
 If you do not have someone to help you at home for the first 1 or 2 weeks after surgery, ask your provider about having a trained caregiver come to your home.
 This person can also check the safety of your home and help you with your daily activities.

 Other items that may help: